AdamBanham/ICPM2021/README.md

 The difference in compute times (1557s/157s), and cost ($2.97/$0.05) are notable in the example.
 However, we have modified their cloud formation template and created a script to handle the launching of these resources.
 The cloud formation file can be found [here](data/in/athena_template.yaml), for inspection.
-This cloud stack will create an Athena database and optimised table for each csv in the mimic-iii data set.
+This cloud stack will create an Athena database and optimised table for each parquet in the mimic-iii data set.

 Run the following commands to create a cloud formation stack, which will deploy all the needed resources to run our ETL scripts over Athena.